 X-rays can help doctors see injuries or other problems likely to cause acidosis.

-Based on these tests, your doctor may also perform other tests to help diagnose the underlying condition that is causing the acidosis.
-These include tests to measure glucose, lactate, and ketones.
+Based on these tests, your doctor may also perform other tests to help diagnose the underlying condition that’s causing the acidosis.
+(Another condition, known as metabolic acidosis, may cause similar symptoms, and the doctor may order tests to be sure the problem is solely respiratory.
+These tests measure the amount of acid in your body, which may be caused by kidney failure, diabetes, or other conditions, and include glucose, lactate, and ketones.)
 Other tests include drug testing, a complete blood count (CBC), and a urinalysis (urine test).

 Treating acute acidosis usually means addressing the underlying cause.
 For example, your airway may need to be cleared.
 This must be done as soon as possible.
 Artificial ventilation may also be needed.

-With the chronic form of this disease, treatment focuses on managing any underlying conditions.
+If you have the chronic form of this disease, your treatment will focus on managing any underlying conditions.
 The goal is to improve airway function.
 Some strategies include:

 Respiratory acidosis has many causes, so it’s difficult to generalize about a long-term outlook.
-Your outlook largely depends on what is causing your disease and your doctor should be able to give you an idea of what to expect.
+Your outlook largely depends on what’s causing your disease, and your doctor should be able to give you an idea of what to expect.